sampsyo/home/_drafts/bril.md

 There are a few design decisions in the language itself that reflect Bril's education-over-practicality priorities.
 For instance, `print` is a [core opcode][core] in Bril; I don't think this would be a good idea in most compilers, but it makes it really easy to write small examples.

-Another exotic quirk is that Bril is *extremely* [A-normal form][anf], to the point that constants always have to go in their own instructions and get their own names.
+Another quirk is that Bril is *extremely* [A-normal form][anf], to the point that constants always have to go in their own instructions and get their own names.
 To increment an integer, for example, you can't do this:

 ```bril
 incr: int = add n 1;
 ```

-Instead, Bril code is full of these one-off constant variables, like this:
+Instead, Bril code is full of one-off constant variables, like this:

 ```bril
 one: int = const 1;